Sandy Hazell

 Sandy Hazell is an English international indoor and lawn bowler.

 Bowls career

 Hazell won the women's singles at the 1996 World Indoor Bowls Championship before representing England at the 2010 Commonwealth Games where she won, with Jamie-Lea Winch and Sian Gordon, a bronze medal in the woman's triples competition.

 In 2012, she won the Hong Kong International Bowls Classic singles title.
 Two years later in 2014, she was appointed England captain.

+In 2023, she was named as the England team manager for the 2023 World Outdoor Bowls Championship.